Now Is The Best Time To Feel Better™

 Can any massage therapist perform orthopedic massage?

 Because it is designed to treat medical conditions, orthopedic massage requires extensive training.
-An unskilled therapist could harm a client by accident.
+An unskilled therapist could harm a client unintentionally.
 Always ask your therapist to furnish proof of credentials and licensure.
 If you are considering orthopedic massage, you may want to talk to a doctor first to make sure that it is the best treatment for you.

 What Can I Expect During My Visit?